 First things first … this watermelon piñata is INSANELY CUTE … almost TOO cute to beat with a stick.
-Right?! ?
+Right?!?
 LOL!
-Also, this deceivingly cute (and harmless ?) watermelon Piñata took us WAY longer than we had anticipated (and left us with sore fingers and hot glue gun burns ?)
-LOL!!
+To be honest, this watermelon Piñata took us WAY longer than we had anticipated (and left us with sore fingers from hot glue gun burns) … but it was well worth it.

-So, we would suggest doing this DIY with a few of your girlfriends over some Watermelon Jalapeño margaritas (this recipe is coming your way next Wednesday!!) and allow yourself about six hours from start to finish.
+We would suggest doing this DIY over the course of a couple of days with your household during quarantine (Watermelon Jalapeño margaritas are also good to have on hand!
+LOL!
+You can find the recipe here!).
 Giving yourself six hours will minimize your need to rush through it and will help to avoid those hot glue gun burns!
-LOL!
-Now, this COULD be quicker depending on how many girls you have working on it!
+Now, this COULD be quicker depending on how many people you have working on it!

 Well, let’s get right to it!
 For this adorable DIY, you’ll need the following …